naomiaz/team-awesome/readme.md

 # Team Awesome

-Team Awesome is a demo cross-platform app to track and manage work hours of team members, current projects, clients and documents: [team-awesome-naomi.now.sh](https://team-awesome-naomi.now.sh/)
+Team Awesome is a demo cross-platform app to track and manage work hours of team members, current projects, clients and documents.

 ## Getting Started